The show IP route command on the Routers

 These are written with the destination field in a square bracket.

-AD (Administrative distance) value is the trustworthiness of the source.
+The AD (Administrative distance) value is the trustworthiness of the source.
 Routers use a scale of number range 0 - 255.
-On this scale, 0 is the most trustworthy source, and 255 is the least trustworthy source.
+On this scale, 0 is the most trustworthy source, and 255 is the least reliable source.

 Routing protocols assign a metric value to each route.
 It helps them to identify the best route when multiple routes to the same destination are available.